 5. Marketing Value

-The Kickstarter platform doesn’t allow any digital ads tracking pixel installed on the campaign page, which means you can’t trace the visitors and retarget them later on in other digital ads channels.
+The Kickstarter platform doesn’t allow any digital ad tracking pixel installed on the campaign page, which means you can’t trace the visitors and retarget them later on in other digital ads channels.
 On the other hand, Indiegogo allows campaigners to insert the pixel code and create a remarketing audience.

 Indiegogo provides contact information from backers when the backers pay for the product.
 However, Kickstarter has to wait until the end of the goal, then you can only conduct a survey and ask your backers to provide you with their contact information if you want any feedback before the campaign closes.
 So in terms of customer database, Indiegogo provides more value to sellers.

 Last but not least, Kickstarter uses its own video hosting service, but Indiegogo uses YouTube and Vimeo.
 In a way, Youtube hosting would be better if your business has a Youtube channel because that’s two birds with one stone since more views from crowdfunding campaigns on your YouTube videos, can help increase higher rankings on YouTube.
-Then more shares, comments, and likes, etc interaction on the video would be much better to show your brand recall and business reputation.
+Then more shares, comments, likes, etc interaction on the video would be much better to show your brand recall and business reputation.

-Secrets to Succeed from Business Strategy Perspective
+Kickstarter vs Indiegogo – Secrets to Succeed from a Business Strategy Perspective

 Similar to growth marketing, the platform itself is important.
 But we need a business strategy to achieve a goal that makes sense and makes value to your business.
 Basically in a crowdfunding campaign, there are four considerations to formulate a strategy